 Local cuisine largely consists of rice and lamb dishes accompanied by salads, hummus and bread on the side.
 As Islam frowns upon the consumption of pork, very few restaurants serve the 'other white meat'.

-That said, it's a great time to try local food as come Iftar (breaking of the fast), big hearty meals are often the norm.
+That said, Ramadan is a great time to try local food as come Iftar (breaking of the fast), big hearty meals are often the norm.
 Plenty of restaurants reopen after sunset during Ramadan, and the family-oriented vibe can make this a great month to eat out.